lesaint/lesaint.github.io/_drafts/java_bean_mapping_is_wrong_lets_fix_it.md

 Starting from the hypothesis that Bean Mapping code should be part of the application code as any other piece of business code, two questions arise:

 1. Shouldn't that code be organized a bit ?
 If everyone starts writing Bean Mapping code without any guideline of some kind, code will just end up being a mess and it will be worse than before
-2. Some mapping code is just no value to write and is a waste of time to type, shouldn't there be some tool to help the developer ?
+2. Some mapping code is just tedious to write, it feels like a waste of time, shouldn't there be some tool to help the developer ?

-And one strong constraint:

-1. the developer must always keep control over the code and the tool must stay out of the way
+And one strong constraint: the developer must always keep control over the code and the tool must stay out of the way

 The answer to both questions is "obviously, yes!" and the constraint drove my research for a solution.